A Look Back at Towson Athletics

 Sean Landeta (1979-82) was selected as the NCAA Division II's all-time punter.
 He was also inducted into the Division II Football Hall of Fame in 2006.

 A number of former Towson players went on to professional careers.
 Landeta enjoyed a lengthy career as an All-Pro punter with the New York Giants, L.A./St. Louis Rams, Tampa Bay Buccaneers, Green Bay Packers and Philadelphia Eagles.
 Meggett made his way as an All-Pro return specialist with the New York Giants, New England Patriots and New York Jets.
 Stan Eisenhooth was a utility lineman for the Seattle Seahawks and Indianapolis Colts.
 Running back Tony Vinson played for the San Diego Chargers, Atlanta Falcons and Baltimore Ravens.
 Quarterback Dan Crowley, currently a member of the Towson athletics staff, made his mark in the Canadian Football League with Baltimore (Stallions), Montreal, Edmonton and Ottawa.
-Offensive tackle Jermon Bushrod remains active with the New Orleans Saints.
+Offensive tackle Jermon Bushrod remains active with the Chicago Bears.

 Linebacker Joe Vitt, a member of the 1974 unbeaten team, is an assistant coach with the Saints.
 Previously he served as interim head coach of the St. Louis Rams.